telerik/blazor-docs/components/grid/columns/events.md

 ## OnCellRender

 This event fires upon the rendering of the Grids columns.
-It takes `GridCellRenderEventArgs` object which exposes the following fields:
+It receives an argument of type `GridCellRenderEventArgs` which exposes the following fields:

 * `Item` - an object you can cast to your model class to obtain the current data item.
 * `Value` - an object that contains the value that is rendered in the Grid cell.
 You can cast it to its data type, for example to a `string`, `DateTime` or a number.